 - Cortisone injections.
-If other measures don't relieve your pain, and if your pain radiates down your leg, your doctor may inject cortisone — a strong anti-inflammatory drug — plus a numbing medication into the space around your spinal cord (epidural space).
+If other measures don't relieve pain that radiates down the leg, an injection of cortisone plus a numbing medication into the space around the spinal cord and nerve roots might help.
 A cortisone injection helps decrease inflammation around the nerve roots, but the pain relief usually lasts only a month or two.

-- Radiofrequency neurotomy.
-In this procedure, a fine needle is inserted through your skin so the tip is near the area causing your pain.
-Radio waves are passed through the needle to damage the nearby nerves, which interferes with the delivery of pain signals to the brain.
+- Radiofrequency ablation.
+In this procedure, a fine needle is inserted through skin near the area causing the pain.
+Radio waves are passed through the needle to damage the nearby nerves.
+Damaging the nerves interferes with pain signals to the brain.

 - Implanted nerve stimulators.
-Devices implanted under your skin can deliver electrical impulses to certain nerves to block pain signals.
+Devices implanted under the skin can deliver electrical impulses to certain nerves to block pain signals.

 - Chiropractic care.
-A chiropractor manipulates your spine to ease your pain.
+A chiropractor manipulates the spine to ease pain.

 - Massage.
-If your back pain is caused by tense or overworked muscles, massage might help.
+For back pain caused by tense or overworked muscles, massage might help.

 Preparing for an appointment

-If your back pain persists despite home treatment, see your doctor.
+If your back pain persists despite home treatment, see your health care provider.
 Here's some information to help you get ready for your appointment.